 A larger-than-life succulent, the century plant is a visually stunning agave species.
-It grows up to 10 feet wide and 6 feet high, with fleshy, arching leaves in grey-green or variegated colors.
+It can grow up to ten feet wide and six feet tall with fleshy, arching leaves in grey-green or variegated colors.
 To protect itself, the leaves are tipped with sharp spines that ward off intruding pets or people.
 The sap of the plant is considered mildly toxic.

 Also known as the American aloe, the plant’s name is a misnomer.
 It was once believed that it took 100 years for this plant to bloom, but we now know that it blooms after two or three decades of storing up energy to send up a single stalk, topped with an inflorescence of small yellow blossoms.
 A monocarpic species, the flower display is the plant’s final act before dying.

 |Mature Size||Three to six feet tall, six to ten feet wide|

 |Bloom Time||Summer (rarely blooms)|

 Hands-off care and patience are required for growing a century plant.
 These large agaves must have well-draining soil and will benefit from intermittent watering, depending on climate conditions.
 As you wait a decade (and likely more) for the flower stalk to emerge, you can expect these plants to produce plenty of offshoots, which can be left to grow as part of a large colony or transplanted to new locations.
 Be vigilant towards the appearance of agave snout weevils, which can damage a plant beyond recovery.